HarborNAS/webui/docs/contributing_translations.md

 ## Details

-All JSON files for translating TrueNAS UI are located in [src/assets/i18n](https://github.com/truenas/webui/tree/master/src/assets/i18n). \
+All JSON files for translating HarborNAS UI are located in [src/assets/i18n](https://github.com/truenas/webui/tree/master/src/assets/i18n). \
 These files can be edited using your editor of choice or directly on GitHub.

 Translation needs to be added to the right part of the string.
 For example: